-- (a) "Project" means any of the following: - (1) A proposed residential development of more than 500 dwelling units. - (2) A proposed shopping center or business establishment employing more than 1,000 persons or having more than 500,000 square feet of floor space. - (3) A proposed commercial office building employing more than 1,000 persons or having more than 250,000 square feet of floor space. - (4) A proposed hotel or motel, or both, having more than 500 rooms. - (5) A proposed industrial, manufacturing, or processing plant, or industrial park planned to house more than 1,000 persons, occupying more than 40 acres of land, or having more than 650,000 square feet of floor area. - (6) A mixed-use project that includes one or more of the projects specified in this subdivision. - (7) A project that would demand an amount of water equivalent to, or greater than, the amount of water required by a 500 dwelling unit project.
+(a) "Project" means any of the following:

+(1) A proposed residential development of more than 500 dwelling units.

+(2) A proposed shopping center or business establishment employing more than 1,000 persons or having more than 500,000 square feet of floor space.

+(3) A proposed commercial office building employing more than 1,000 persons or having more than 250,000 square feet of floor space.

+(4) A proposed hotel or motel, or both, having more than 500 rooms.

+(5) A proposed industrial, manufacturing, or processing plant, or industrial park planned to house more than 1,000 persons, occupying more than 40 acres of land, or having more than 650,000 square feet of floor area.

+(6) A mixed-use project that includes one or more of the projects specified in this subdivision.

+(7) A project that would demand an amount of water equivalent to, or greater than, the amount of water required by a 500 dwelling unit project.

+(b) If a public water system has fewer than 5,000 service connections, then "project" means any proposed residential, business, commercial, hotel or motel, or industrial development that would account for an increase of 10 percent or more in the number of the public water system's existing service connections, or a mixed-use project that would demand an amount of water equivalent to, or greater than, the amount of water required by residential development that would represent an increase of 10 percent or more in the number of the public water system's existing service connections.

-The approximately 6-acre proposed Project Site is located between Mission Road and El Camino Real in the western portion of the City of South San Francisco (Figure 1), which is located within San Mateo County.
-Based on information provided by the Project Proponent (L37 Partners), the proposed Project consists of a new mixed-use development that includes 812 MFR dwelling units, approximately 13,000 square feet of commercial space, and associated irrigated landscaping.
-The proposed Project exceeds the threshold for a "project" requiring a WSA pursuant to SB 610 (Water Code §10910(a) and 10912(a)(1)).
+The proposed Project would include more than 250,000 square feet (sq ft) of office/R&D space and therefore satisfies the definition of a "project" requiring a WSA pursuant to SB 610 (Water Code §10910(a) and 10912(a)(3)).